 GPS trackers on Plant and Equipment items protect them through real-time location information and security alert options.

-Any of our GPS trackers can be configured to safeguard selected assets by showing their location in real-time, and by providing alert options, regarding motion or geo-fence violations, to up to 4 selected people within seconds.
+GPS trackers can safeguard assets through real-time location reporting and interference alert options, to up to 3 contacts, within seconds.

 Customers feedback about their GPS trackers.